2019 Maize Maze - Now Closed

 Is the Maize Maze open all year?

-No. We’re open for nine weeks from July to September (dates TBC).
+No. We’re open for nine weeks from Saturday 20th July to Saturday 21st September.
 Maize is an annual crop which means that it is planted in the spring and is mature by mid-late summer.
 We plant the field in April, cut the paths into the design in May, ready for it to grow in time for opening in July.
 In the Autumn the maize is harvested and used as animal feed.

 Is maize the same as sweetcorn?

 No. It looks very similar to sweetcorn and is from the same family but is much harder than sweetcorn and not as sweet tasting!
 It is grown specifically for animal food.
-Humans can eat it but sweetcorn is definitely much nicer and more digestible!
+Please do not pick the maize as it is not suitable for eating and is not digestible for humans.

 - Children under the age of 16 must be supervised by an adult at all times.